-As the fair values of financial instruments are calculated based on certain assumptions, fair values could differ if different assumptions are used for calculation.
+The fair values of financial instruments include not only the market-based price, but also a reasonably determined price in the absence of a market price.
+As fair values are calculated based on certain assumptions, they may differ if different assumptions are used for calculation.